suchipi/hex-engine/packages/website/docs/api-2d.md

    * This puts bodies that have not moved in a while to "sleep", and does
    * not update them until another body collides with them.
 This helps with framerate,
    * but at the expense of simulation accuracy.
+   *
+   * Defaults to true.
+   *
+   * Available since version: 0.0.1
    */
   enableSleeping?: boolean;
 }): {
+  /**
-  /** The Matter.js Engine object. */
+   * The Matter.js Engine object.
+   *
+   * Available since version: 0.0.1
+   */
   engine: Matter.Engine;

   /**
    * Adds a collision listener for the current Entity.
    *
-   * It will be called when another Entity's Physics.Body starts and stops colliding with this Entity's.
+   * It will be called when another Entity's Physics.Body
+   * starts and stops colliding with this Entity's.
+   *
+   * Available since version: 0.0.1
    */
   addCollisionListener: (
     callback: (other: {
+      /**
+       * Whether this is a "collisionStart" or "collisionEnd" event;
+       * in other words, whether the current Entity just started touching
+       * something, or just finished touching something.
+       *
+       * Available since version: 0.0.3
+       *
+       * In versions prior to 0.0.3, only "collisionStart" events were reported.
+       */
       kind: "start" | "end";

+      /**
+       * The other body that the current Entity's physics body collided with.
+       *
+       * Available since version: 0.0.1
+       */
       body: Matter.Body;

+      /**
+       * If the other body that the current Entity collided with belonged to
+       * an Entity, then this is the Entity that the current Entity collided with.
+       *
+       * Available since version: 0.0.1
+       */
       entity: null | Entity;
     }) => void
   ) => void;